pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 For how to create `workload.yaml`, see
 [Set up Tanzu Developer Tools](getting-started.hbs.md#set-up-tanzu-dev-tools).

-The developer sandbox experience allows developers to Live Update their code, and simultaneously debug the updated code, without having to deactivate Live Update when debugging.
+The developer sandbox experience enables developers to Live Update their code, and simultaneously debug the updated code, without having to deactivate Live Update when debugging.

 ### <a id="apply-workload"></a> Apply a workload